 Our AI will automatically configure the rule based on your description.
 You can also skip this step and configure the rule manually.

-Step 3: Configure the Rule
+Step 3: Configure Rules & Actions

 Identification